-Before I give you my extra input, let's have a run down on the usual advice you can find on the internet.
-It's all true, it's not like they don't work completely.
+Before I give you my extra input, let’s have a run down on the usual advice you can find on the internet.
+It’s all true, it’s not like they don’t work at all.
 They just might not be the most effective ways.

 Method 1: Use the Amazon Kindle bestseller charts